we-taper/Draft/README.md

     * Some notes on solving systems of ODE equations.
     * notes on *Quantum Statistical Mechanics*.

+    * The Mathematical Theory of Communication

+    This is Shannon's landmarking paper on Information Theory.
+    I read only a part of it to try to grasp the connotation of the trendy phrase **information entropy**.

 * Photosynthesis Course Note

 Notes taken when I am attending the course *An Introduction to Light Harvesting in Bacteria and Plants*.

 * Useful (anit)Commutative relationships